ayoolaolafenwa/PixelLib/README.md

 **The latest version of PixelLib supports custom training of object segmentation models using pretrained coco model.**

+**Note:** PixelLib supports annotation with Labelme.
+If you make use of another annotation tool it will not be compatible with the library.
+Read this [tutorial](https://medium.com/@olafenwaayoola/image-annotation-with-labelme-81687ac2d077) on image annotation with Labelme.

 * [Instance Segmentation of Images With PixelLib Using Mask-RCNN COCO Model](#Instance-Segmentation-of-Images-With-PixelLib-Using-Mask-RCNN-COCO-Model)